davidlaprade/davidlaprade.github.io/_posts/2022-12-16-aave-rebasing.md

 * both Ben and Matt express our votes on the proposal to the aUNI contract
 * Ben expresses a "For" preference
 * Matt expresses an "Against" preference
-* the aUNI contract can use our stored balances at the proposal block to determine our relative voting weights: Ben has 50% more voting weight than Matt (95.24 stored balance vs 63.49)
+* the aUNI contract can use the checkpointed stored balances at the proposal block to determine their relative voting weights: Ben has 50% more voting weight than Matt (95.24 stored balance vs 63.49)

 Aave's clever interest implementation neatly accommodates the exact information